-I decided to leave the RAF in 1992 and becoming a nurse felt like a natural progression and I liked the idea of being able to try different branches of nursing once I qualified.
+I decided to leave the RAF in 1992 and becoming a nurse was a natural progression.
+I liked the idea of being able to try different branches of nursing once I qualified.

-I did a diploma in Adult Nursing at the University of Exeter, and then worked at Musgrove Park Hospital in Taunton in the medical unit, specialising in cardiology, diabetes and gastroenterology.
-I then did a Specialist Community Public Health Nursing degree at the University of Plymouth which I completed in 2000, qualifying with a 2:1 BSc (Hons).
+I qualified in adult nursing at the University of Exeter, and then worked at Musgrove Park Hospital in Taunton in the medical unit, specialising in cardiology, diabetes and gastroenterology.
+I then did a specialist community public health nursing degree at the University of Plymouth.

 In 2002, I took a school nurse post back in Somerset and a year later became the team leader.
 I also became the first male in the county at that time to have completed the family planning qualification.

-There were many changes in community services during my first few years in Somerset, and me and my colleagues developed a standardised school nurse role across the county, eventually amalgamating services from four primary care trusts into one organisation.
-In 2008, I became lead professional for the service and where we have developed the service and been successful in doubling the size of the county team.
+There were many changes in community services during my first few years in Somerset, and my colleagues and I developed a standardised school nurse role across the county, eventually amalgamating services from four primary care trusts into one organisation.

-In Somerset, we run drop in clinics in most secondary schools which provide a confidential service to address any physical and emotional needs young people may have such as sexual health and emotional health and well-being issues.
-School nurses also have an important health promotion role with school age children in both schools and local communities.
+In Somerset, we run drop-in clinics in most secondary schools which provide a confidential service to address any physical and emotional needs young people may have such as sexual or emotional health and well-being issues.

-I’m pleased to say that school nursing has an important and recognised role in meeting the emotional and physical needs of children and young people.
-The Department of Health’s Getting it right for children, young people and families strategy provides a framework for school nursing of the future through a model of universally-provided services that are more targeted to local need.
+I’m proud that school nursing has an important and recognised role in meeting the emotional and physical needs of children and young people.

-Young people get a lot of negative press but they never fail to impress and inspire me with their resilience and creativity.
+Young people get a lot of negative press, but they never fail to impress and inspire me with their resilience and creativity.
 They definitely keep me on my toes!
-Working with children and young people means no two days are the same.
+Working with children and young people means no two days are ever the same.